 Respiratory protective equipment (RPE) helps prevent workers from inhaling hazardous substances, such as particles, dust, and gases.

 There are many different types of RPE.
 It’s essential to choose the right one for your working environment, and just as important to maintain it properly.
+Keep your workforce safe from harm by learning how to clean, maintain, and store your team's RPE.

 Respiratory equipment is typically split into two facepiece categories: